An outline of the process

 Bills may also be referred by way of motion after notice, by an amendment moved to the motion for one of the stages of consideration of a bill (see below), or by a motion moved after the second reading of the bill is agreed to.

-Since 2009, the Senate has adopted measures to ensure that ‘time critical’ bills introduced into the House of Representatives during the budget estimates fortnight may be referred to committees before the Senate returns for the June sittings.
-A motion is moved to provide for the automatic referral of bills introduced during that period with provisions commencing on or before 1 July to the relevant committee.
-A committee may decline to examine a bill if, by unanimous decision, it considers that there are no substantive matters requiring consideration (see Guide No. 13—Referring matters to committees).
+The Senate also has a practice of referring 'time critical' bills introduced into the House of Representatives during the budget estimates fortnight to committees before the Senate returns for the June sittings.
+A committee may decline to examine a time critical bill if, by unanimous decision, it considers that there are no substantive matters requiring consideration (see Guide No. 13—Referring matters to committees).

 The Scrutiny of Bills Committee

-The Scrutiny of Bills Committee assesses all bills against terms of reference which are concerned with the protection of the rights and liberties of individuals and the rights of the legislature to hold governments accountable (see standing order 24).
+The Scrutiny of Bills Committee established under standing order 24 examines each bill against a set of scrutiny principles that focus on the effect of proposed legislation on individual rights, liberties and obligations, the rule of law and on parliamentary scrutiny.
 Where the committee detects a possible infringement, it seeks an explanation from the minister.
-An outline of the committee’s initial concerns and the results of considering the minister’s response are presented to the Senate in the Scrutiny Digest.
-The committee often draws the Senate’s attention to problematic provisions in bills and individual senators may move amendments to address the problems.
+An outline of the committee's initial concerns and the results of considering the minister's response are presented to the Senate in the Scrutiny Digest.
+The committee often draws the Senate's attention to problematic provisions in bills and individual senators may move amendments to address the problems.

 If the committee has not finally reported on a particular bill because the minister has failed to respond to the committee's concerns on the bill then, immediately before consideration of government business or consideration of the relevant bill, a senator may seek an explanation as to why a response has not been provided.